darpa-brass/cra-princess-cp1/README.txt

 Step 1.
 Open a terminal window

 Step 2.
-Switch to your local PRINCESS Team Challenge Problem release directory
+Switch to your local PRINCESS Challenge Problem 1 release directory

 Step 3.
 Start the CP VM